tserkov/vue-sse/README.md

     // Make sure to close the connection with the events server
     // when the component is destroyed, or we'll have ghost connections! sseClient.disconnect();

+    // Alternatively, we could have added the `sse: { cleanup: true }` option to our component,
+    // and the SSEManager would have automatically disconnected during beforeDestroy.
   },
 };
 </script>